shungo-YX/CellECGNet/README.md

 ## Method Overview

 CellECGNet estimates frame-to-frame motion fields from input videos and generates an ROI motion-magnitude trace.
-The full version uses a DEFORM-Net-based dense motion estimation backend, while the lightweight version uses the OpenCV DIS backend.
+In the current lightweight release, motion-field extraction is performed using the OpenCV DIS backend.

 Motion-field-derived representations are used for state-based contraction-cycle analysis.
 Functional parameters are extracted from detected cycle landmarks.
 A rule-based layer provides interpretable mechanical phenotype screening, and a supervised TCN-BiGRU model performs phenotype-level classification.

 ## Research Use Only

 CellECGNet is currently intended for research use in cardiomyocyte functional analysis, disease modeling, and drug-response studies.
 The software output should be interpreted as phenotype-level information and should not be used as a clinical diagnostic result.

-## Source Code Availability

-The source code is currently being cleaned and organized.
-It will be made publicly available after manuscript preparation and internal validation are completed.

 ## Citation